Chesterfield makes final offer to Delaware County in waste water negotiations

-CHESTERFIELD — The town council agreed their fourth counter offer to the Delaware County Regional Waste District would be their final offer.
+CHESTERFIELD — The Town Council agreed its fourth counteroffer to the Delaware County Regional Waste District would be its final offer.

 Negotiating a new rate is part of financing upgrades to the town’s sewage works.